Branching Flows: Discrete, Continuous, and Manifold Flow Matching with Splits and Deletions: Supplementary Empirical Details

 Sequence `nativeness' was computed using AbNatiV \cite{ramon2024abnativ}.
 Finally, the distribution of amino acids, distribution of sequence lengths and the distribution of CDR3 lengths were also computed.
 The latter was computed using ANARCI \cite{dunbar2016anarci}.

-Additionally, we examine the training dynamics compared to the Oracle Length model (a pure Discrete Flow Matching model).The losses cannot be directly compared, so after every 500 steps during training, 5 sequences were generated and saved.
+For investigating the training dynamics of Branching Flows compared to Oracle Length and Edit Flows models the losses cannot be directly compared, so after every 500 steps during training, 5 sequences were generated (with $200$ uniformly-spaced steps) and saved.
 The perplexity of the generated sequences was computed as evaluated by a 130 million parameter autoregressive model trained on the data from \cite{10.1093/bioinformatics/btae659}.

+For the antibody conditional `completion' task, for each heavy-chain sequence, a set of contiguous editable regions was sampled, while the remainder of the sequence was treated as fixed context, meaning that insertions, deletions, and substitutions were disallowed outside the editable regions.
+The number of editable regions was sampled as $1 + \mathrm{Poisson}(6 \cdot U(0,1))$ and the length of each proposed region was sampled as $\mathrm{Poisson}(30 \cdot U(0,1))$.
+For each proposal, a starting position and a direction were sampled uniformly, and the final editable region was the union of all spans.
+Overlapping proposals therefore merged into contiguous editable regions.

+For each contiguous editable region, in contrast to the unconditional Branching Flows setup, the completion task does not use a global $x_{0}$ length prior, but instead initialized each editable region from exactly one token (for both Branching Flows and Edit Flows).
+Editible regions were augmented with mean 30\% `to-be-deleted' states for Branching Flows.

+The same 15 million antibody sequences were used as in the unconditional experiments.
+The model scale was preserved (hidden dimension 768, 12 attention heads, 8 layers), and the only difference in the models relative to the prior task was that the conditional models were conditioned on binary masks representing which positions were editable.
+Training hyperparameters were also matched to the unconditional setting: a batch size of 64 was used with a 2000-step linear warm-up to $10^{-3}$ and then a cosine decay to $10^{-7}$.
+Finally, the models were evaluated by generating 10 000 sequences using the same conditional specification used during training.
+The fixed contexts were sampled from a held-out test set.
+Moreover, to quantify how well the sequences aligned with true sequences, the same distribution matching metrics as used for the unconditional task were computed using the entire sequences (not just the editable regions).